Australian wood duck: Description

-The male is grey with a dark brown head and mottled breast.
+The male is grey with a dark brown head, mottled breast and very thin white and black stripes on sides/flanks.
 The female has white stripes above and below the eye and mottled underparts.
 Both sexes have grey wings with black primaries and a white speculum.
 Juveniles are similar to adult females, but lighter and with a more streaky breast.

 Distribution and habitat

 The Australian wood duck is widespread in Australia, including Tasmania.
 The Australian wood duck is found in grasslands, open woodlands, wetlands, flooded pastures and along the coast in inlets and bays.
 It is also common on farmland with dams, as well as around rice fields, sewage ponds and in urban parks.
 It will often be found around deeper lakes that may be unsuitable for other waterbirds' foraging, as it prefers to forage on land.
 It has been recorded as a vagrant in New Zealand, although in 2015 and 2016 a pair successfully bred there.

 Behaviour

 Call

 The most common call is a loud, rising croaky gnow sound by the females, and the male call is the same except smoother, shorter and higher than the females.
 Staccato chattering is also present in flocks.